 - Organic Pesticides - such as Neem Oil will absorb into your plant’s circulatory system and fight evil pests from the inside out!

 - Soil Probe - these beat sticking your hand into a pot and getting all messy plus they help aerate the soil as well.

-by Andrew Gaumond
+Author Bio: Andrew Gaumond

 I’ve long been fascinated with the world of flowers and floral design.
 Today, I’m a lead writer for Petal Republic - a site dedicated to uncovering exceptional floristry around the world and showcasing the best flowers and plants for every occasion and living environment.